 Her falling for Spock was ridiculous.
 If the show runners wanted to hint at a relationship, then nothing ought have happened in this movie.

 There should have been hints, a few thwarted gestures, for the tension ought have been given time to develop.

 The scenes of Uhuru and Spock should have been more cerebral than physical, in keeping with both their characters.

 Because the Original was not 'Arced' that is, being a continuing story not a set of episodes, there had always been a few discrepancies here and there.
 Instead of trying to align TOS to the prequel movie, the 'alternative future' was used.

 This was, in some ways a cop out, in others, a chance to tell new and different stories.
 However, I don't think anyone wanted a different Trek.

-One of the reasons why Star Trek; the Next Generation and Deep Space Nine were so strong was that money was thrown.
-The sets weren't tacky, the special effects weren't bargain basement.
-Hence tossing the same kind of coin at a redone TOS would have brought it to the level the fans imagined.
+One of the reasons why Star Trek; the Next Generation and Deep Space Nine were so strong was that they kept to Canon.